Bags, bags, bags. (last updated Feb 2010)

 Patterns:

-I tend to sort of wing it and visualize something, make a few sketches, and then start cutting... but then unforseen interactions of various folds and seams do come up.
-I plan to draw out a few simple patterns to upload here, based on what's worked.
-Check out the photos of the fabric, in bags such as bag #2, and you'll see the general idea-- pretty simple in concept (things like adding pockets or zippers, hiding the fastener seams, and so on are more work than making the basic bag itself).
+I tend to sort of wing it, visualize something, make a few sketches, and then start cutting... but unforseen interactions of various corner folds do sometimes come up and make me wished I'd made more of a plan.
+I plan to draw out a few simple patterns to upload here at some point.
+Check out the photos of the fabric, in bags such as bag #2, and you'll see the general idea-- pretty simple in concept (things like adding pockets or zippers, hiding the fastener seams, and so on are much more work than making the basic bag shape itself).

 Contact Info: